keenbytes/broccli/README.md

 * [Features + Roadmap](#features)

 ## Sample code
+Example dummy application can be found in `cmd/example1` directory.

-The following code snippet from another tiny project shows how the module can be used.
+However, the following code snippet from another tiny project shows how the module can be used.

 ```go
 // create new CLI object